-Joe Parcell is the Interim Division Director for the Division of Applied Social Sciences, and he is the MFA Professor of Agribusiness in the Department of Agricultural and Applied Economics at the University of Missouri.
+Joe Parcell is the Interim Division Director for the Division of Applied Social Sciences, and a professor of agricultural economics at the University of Missouri.

 Dr. Parcell previously served as the director of the MU Extension value added program.
 Dr. Parcell’s work in value added agriculture has allowed for him to provide market opportunity opinions for projects related to biomass conversion and co-product marketing, beef, pork, rice, organic, non-GMO exports, fertilizer, renewable fuels, nuts, vegetables, industrial products, food products, and aquaculture.